 Protein is the major nutrients required by dogs.
 It is required to build healthy muscles, grow stronger bones and hair and to repair and control cell and nerve damage.
-Lamb meat, chicken and Beef are good source of protein.
+Lamb meat, chicken, and Beef are a good source of protein.

-Dog food should contain recommended amount of carbohydrates to support the dog’s daily energy requirement.
-Carbohydrates is the major source of energy.
-Grain foods such as rice and biscuits are good source of carbohydrates.
+Dog food should contain the recommended amount of carbohydrates to support the dog’s daily energy requirement.
+Carbohydrates are the major source of energy.
+Grain foods such as rice and biscuits are a good source of carbohydrates.

 Fats are the supplementary booster of energy.
-It is also maintain healthy skin & hair for dogs.
-Fish and meats such as beef and lamb are great source for fats.
+It is also maintains healthy skin & hair for dogs.
+Fish and meats such as beef and lamb are great sources for fats.

 Fibre aids in digestive health to ensure better digestion and bowel movements.
-Vegetables are rich in fibre.
+Vegetables are rich in fiber.

-As a general rule, a moderately active dog need the following amount of Kilo Joules and calories at different stages in its life.
+As a general rule, a moderately active dog needs the following amount of Kilo Joules and calories at different stages in its life.

 |Stage||Kilo Joules (KJ/Kg)||Calorie|